Why Everyone On TikTok Is Entering Their Villain Era

 Advertisement

 Now, hear us out.
 Being nice can be positive, and kindness never goes astray.
 But where it becomes a problem is when we start disregarding our own needs and feeling stifled.
-The emotional labour of keeping everyone around you satisfied is the ultimate energy drain.
-And whether it's with friends, family or in the workplace, the burden of being pleasant and polite, often leaves us (particularly women and marginalised genders) feeling exhausted, all for the sake of keeping up with the pressure we've imposed upon ourselves.
+The emotional labor of keeping everyone around you satisfied is the ultimate energy drain.
+And whether it's with friends, family, or in the workplace, the burden of being pleasant and polite, often leaves us (particularly women and marginalized people) feeling exhausted, all for the sake of keeping up with the pressure we've imposed upon ourselves.
 Worse still, this often sets a precedent for what others can expect of us.

 Enter: your villain era.